Are you someone who struggles to trust in relationships?

 Trust requires flow, flow requires trust, they are one in the same.
 When we are in a place of trusting another, we are in harmony with them and feel like we can show up as we need to.

-You can only trust another when you have completely surrendered control to that person and the reason many people won’t do this is because they are missing a key factor in developing this type of unconditional trust.
+You can only trust another when you have completely surrendered control to that person, and the reason many people won’t do this because they are missing a key factor in developing this type of unconditional trust.

-When you give up control to another in the name of trust you are not giving up your ability to be there for yourself if it should not work out.
-You are simply saying “here I am for you to be there for me, and if you can’t, I sure as hell will” – this is the ultimate devotion to self while learning to trust.
+When you give up control over another in the name of trust, you are not giving up your ability to be there for yourself if things don’t work out.
+You are simply saying, “Here I am for you to be there for me, and if you can’t, I sure as hell will.”
+This is the ultimate devotion to self while learning to trust.

 Trust yourself to trust others